bmurrtech/how-to-homelab/how-to_ultimate_proxmox.md

 ansible-playbook ./site.yml -i ./inventory/my-cluster/hosts.ini
 ```

-> Note: Add the additional strings (after the `-i`) `–ask-pass –ask-become-pass` if you are using password SSH login.
+> Note: Add the additional strings `-k --ask-pass --ask-become-pass` at the end of the above command if you are using password SSH login.
+Use `--private-key [path_to_PRIVATE_KEY], --key-file [path_to_PRIVATE_KEY]` to use the file to authenticate the connection.

 - After deployment, the control plane will be accessible via virtual ip address which is defined in `inventory/my-cluster/group_vars/all.yml` as `apiserver_endpoint`.
 This is the same public IP address that you set earlier.